-Alternatively, it is possible to resolve the name using a DNS or to make an entry in the hosts file or in the TNS.
+Alternatively, it is possible to resolve the name using a DNS or to make an entry in the /etc/hosts or in the TNS.
 When TNS is used the global name must correspond to the instance ID of the partner.